somonus/react-speech-recognition-input/README.md

 ## props

+* `lang`: the speak language, default value is 'cmn-Hans-CN'.
 * `className`: the css class name of the wrapper.
 * `onChange`: run when you start speaking, the value is what you say.
 * `onEnd`: run when you stop speaking, the value is what you say.